path()

 Syntax

-When used in offset-path
+When used in offset-path or d:

 path(<string>)

-When used in clip-path
+When used in clip-path:

 path([<'fill-rule'>,]?<string>)